class Tensor(T)

 a.map(b) { |i, j| i + j } # => [0, 2, 4]

-Maps a block across a Tensor
+Maps a block across a Tensor.
+The Tensor is treated

 as flat during iteration, and iteration is always done